TridentStack/wazuh-docker-secure/README.md

 ## Requirements

-- Docker and Docker Compose installed
+- Docker with Docker Compose V2 installed (scripts use `docker compose`, not `docker-compose`)
 - Git installed
 - Sufficient permissions (sudo access)
 - Outbound internet access for downloading the Wazuh repository

+These scripts have been tested on Ubuntu 24.04 using the official Docker installation method from [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)

 ## Important Caution